Visting the University of Michigan? Planning a trip to Ann Arbor? Then you’ll want to read my list of Ann Arbor Gluten Free Dining Options.

 5. Stadium Market

-Living with Celiac Disease and dietary restrictions can be difficult.
-However there are many restaurants take the necessary precautions to help make eating out easier.
-As always, I suggest calling restaurants prior to dining to speak with staff.
+As always, I suggest calling restaurants prior to dining to ask about gluen free food preparation practices.
 This allows you to get the best information without staff being distracted during a food rush.
 Luckily, Ann Arbor is a forward thinking city and there are plenty of options.
 You can even eat safely at University of Michigan dining commons!
+And last I knew, there’s a gluten free stand at the football field.

 Where do you look to eat in Ann Arbor?
 Leave me a note and I’ll be sure to check them out!